-This portion of the COMPASS NOW Report serves as an overview of the health of the Great Rivers Region.
-This segment is not meant to duplicate other available health reports, rather, to offer additional context to the COMPASS NOW 2015 needs assessment and explore the influence health has on our community.
-It includes both a summary of the key health indicator data as well as related results from the COMPASS NOW 2015 random household survey results.
+This portion of the COMPASS NOW Report serves as an overview of the Health of the Great Rivers Region.
+This segment is not meant to duplicate other available health reports but rather offer additional context to the COMPASS NOW 2015 community needs assessment and explore the influence health has on our community.
+It includes both a summary of the key health indicator data as well as related results from the COMPASS NOW 2015 Random Household Survey.